destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/namelists.md.txt

 ## Add your own namelist

 The simplest and recommended way to change a namelist is to extract it as described above using the `-b` option, make your modifications and add the namelist to the directory specified by `system.namelists` in the config file.
 The name of the namelist should be the same as when extracted above.
-Before the system will pick up your namelist you have to set `general.accept_stat_namelist = true` in the config file.
+Before the system will pick up your namelist you have to set `general.accept_static_namelists = true` in the config file.
 Note that for the main forecast namelist any existing fullpos select files following the name convention "xxt\*" will be picked up as well if they exists.
 If not they will be generated.

-## Modify a namlist from config
+## Modify a namelist from config

 There are several ways to modify namelists.
 We can either use the `${}` syntax in the yaml files to substitute values.
 See e.g. how it's done for `nproma` or lfftw defined in the `submission` sections.
 Another way is to introduce a `namelist_update` section like
 ```